More Air. More Time. | Firefighter Air Replenishment Systems

 Common Questions About FARS

 The most recent report of the use of FARS in a working fire was in 2021 in Frisco, Texas.
 The FARS system performed perfectly, and, more importantly, there were no civilians or firefighters injured.
-Similar to other fire safety systems and equipment, in the airline and cruise ship industries, FARS will by design be needed infrequently.
-But when required, these safety systems help prevent the tragic loss of life.
+Similar to other fire safety systems and equipment in the airline and cruise ship industries, FARS will be needed infrequently.
+But when required, these systems help firefighters prevent the tragedy of injuries and death.

-While existing safety measures like sprinklers and fire detection systems help contain and mitigate fires, firefighters still have to perform salvage and overhaul.
-Extinguishment creates wet smoke, which poses many long-term risks.
-Exposure to any fire smoke increases firefighter risk of cancer, heart ailments, and respiratory diseases.
+Sprinklers start the water floor.
+Firefighters bring the air to continue the water spread and the firefight.
+In the position of Firefighter Air Safety, exposure to any fire smoke increases firefighter risk of cancer, debilitating illness and disease.
 According to the Fire Safety Research Institute (FSRI), concentrations of asphyxiants and carcinogens exceeding regulatory exposure limits, and high levels of ultrafine particles were found in smoke during both suppression and overhaul phases.

 Firefighters Rely on Air